 A Stroll Thru Central Florida Zoo’s Dazzling Asian Lantern Festival

-We heard back in September that the Central Florida Zoo & Botanical Gardens would be transforming into the Asian Lantern Festival: Into the Wild, an evening wonderland of lights, color and sound.
-Since we’ve always been a fan of the Central Florida Zoo (located in Sanford), we put the Asian Lantern Festival: Into the Wild on our MUST DO list.
+We heard back in September that the Central Florida Zoo & Botanical Gardens would be transforming into the Asian Lantern Festival: Into the Wild, an evening wonderland of lights, color, and also sound.
+Since we are such big fans of the Central Florida Zoo (located in Sanford), the Asian Lantern Festival: Into the Wild is on our MUST DO list.

-Last Wednesday night, we were able to attend the limited engagement cultural event and we were completely dazzled!!!!
+Last Wednesday night, we attended the limited engagement cultural event and were completely dazzled!!!!
 It was a full sensory experience!
-In addition to the lanterns, there was live music, authentic Chinese artisans, and food trucks onsite throughout the festival.
+In addition to the lanterns, there was live music, authentic Chinese artisans, and food trucks on-site throughout the festival.

 Even before entering the main entrance, we walked through a vibrant path of larger-than-life moons and flowers.
 We joked that we didn’t need to go inside the gates … but the truth is, we’re so glad we did!!!